JAINKRE/CryptKey-WeakPasswordDictionary/README.md

 2. Modify the corresponding filenames and output database names in the `create_txt_to_db` dictionary in the `TxtToDB.py` script;
 3. Run the script to generate the corresponding database file.

-Please note: To ensure compatibility with SwordVault, do not modify the database structure in the `create_password_db` function.
+Please note: To ensure compatibility with CryptKey, do not modify the database structure in the `create_password_db` function.

 ## Data Sources